 - Right click system C drive and select Shrink Volume.

 - Enter the amount of space and click Shrink to proceed.

 Extend Volume can only expand the partition with adjacent Unallocated space on the right side.
-When you shrinking drive D with Shrink Volume, Unallocated space is generated on the right side of D, so it can’t be added into system C drive.
+But when you shrinking a partition (such as D:) with Shrink Volume, Unallocated space can't be generated on the left side of D, so it can't be added into system C drive.

 The only way to enable Extend Volume for system C drive is by deleting the contiguous drive D, but if you installed programs or any Windows services are running from D, you cannot delete it.

 If you want to shrink system volume C: to extend drive D: or the system reserved partition, Disk Management is useless.
 Because:

 - You cannot delete C: drive to get adjacent Unallocated space for the system reserved partition.

 - Unallocated space shrank from C can't be combined to the right partition D via Extend Volume function.